Hints and tips

 - In Cape Town, you can choose from our great selection of souvenirs after your trip, or pop in beforehand for last-minute necessities like sunscreen, cold drinks or a City Sightseeing cap to keep the sun at bay

-- In Joburg, you'll be able to buy hats and sun screen at our tour offices prior to your journey and select souvenirs thereafter.
-Although we don't sell snacks or drinks here, both Park Station and Gold Reef City have several shops and restaurants.
+- In Joburg, you'll be able to buy hats and sun screen at our tour offices prior to your journey.
+The Zone @ Rosebank, where our tour office is situated, also has several shops and restaurants

 The safety and security of visitors are of paramount importance and authorities are working hard to ensure that our cities are safe holiday destinations.